alire-project/alire/doc/publishing.md

 `alr` temporarily uses the given file as the root manifest, so all sources will be packaged for each crate.
 This is a bit wasteful, but as long as each crate's project files are properly defined (no shared sources), this remains an option to split the sources into crates.
+With the current support for autodetection of crates in subdirectories, this option is not recommended for new repositories.

 ### Starting from other configurations